Mark-MDO47/CircuitPlaygroundBLE_expts/README.md

 ## Saving Data Across Reloads
 The nRF52840 Cortex M4 processor has 2 MB of SPI Flash storage.

 When using CircuitPython, the FLASH on the Circuit Playground BLE is turned into a filesystem, mountable from a Host PC on the USB drive.
-In addition to any storage your program wants to use, it stores the code and libraries.
+In addition to any storage your program wants to use, it stores your python code and libraries.

-CircuitPython makes this drive writeable --EITHER-- by the Host PC --OR-- by CircuitPython programs, but not both.
+CircuitPython makes this drive writeable **EITHER** by the Host PC **OR** by CircuitPython programs, but not both.

 Adafruit recommends having a file called boot.py which, if present, runs at boot time before code.py.
 A pin is allocated to let the Circuit Playground know whether it will be able to write the filesystem or not, and boot.py implements that feature by calling storage.remount().
+Your code.py can also read this pin to see if it can write to the filesystem or not.
 - For Circuit Playground this pin is board.D7 - a slide switch.
 This makes the scheme fairly practical.
 - With the USB connector at the top, if the slide switch is to the right then it is Ground and str(slide_switch.value) returns "False".
 Obviously to the left is "True".